silentj/react-workshop/README.md

 - Webpack is what watches the directory and republisheds updated files
 - Instead of MVC, he tends to think of State, Markup and Behaviour
+- `this.setState(...)` will always force a re-render loop even if the state is the same.
+React doesn't diff your state.
+- Some suggest not calling `this.setState(...)` in `componentDidUpdate()` - he fees that's a bit over-the-top but it's probably still something to avoid

 Rendering
 ---------